aethermonkey/The-Digital-Hamlet/docs/grandplan/4_Architecture/Architecture.md

 A Framework for distributed peer-to-peer applications and storing data hashes

-### libp2p

-Modular networking library for peer-to-peer connections

-### Whisper

-Secure communication protocol for private messaging

 ### ActivityPub

 Federated social networking standard

 ### Solidity

-Smart contract language (optional for additional consensus)
+Smart contract language for VeritasSuprema and other transactional activities.

 ### Languages